 And discovering the best beach towns in the south of France is always a travel bonus.

-Staying in quaint hotels, sipping coffee at small cafes, and dining at amazing restaurants.
+Staying in quaint hotels, sipping coffee at small cafes, and dining at fabulous restaurants.
 Now, you will be making recommendations for friends about where to travel in southern France.

 Without the hustle and bustle of the big cities, you will have time and space to wander through the narrow streets and lanes.
 Taking advantage of the viewpoints overlooking a town or the south coast.

-Discovering where to travel in southern France means you can plan your trip to find the best small towns.
-If you decide to rent a car, you can stop often to enjoy local food and drinks produced in an area.
+Discovering where to travel in southern France allows you to plan a trip that includes the best small towns.
+And by renting a car, you can stop often to enjoy local food and drinks produced in the area.

-It’s one of the reasons we love slow travel.
+It’s one of the reasons we love slow travel walks in France’s historic cities.